frederic-perez/AmE-dictionary/data/dictionary.md

 __put off by someone or something__ _idiom_ :four: Distressed or repelled by someone or something. _I was really put off by your behavior.
 We were all put off by the unfairness of the rules._
 __put on a clinic__
 __put on hold__
-__put on the back burner__ _It has put the needs of farmers on the back burner in favor of its own interests._
+__put (something) on the back burner__ _idiom_ :dart: To establish something as being a low priority; to give something less or little thought or attention; to postpone, suspend, or hold off on doing something. _It has put the needs of farmers on the back burner in favor of its own interests._
 __put our heads together__ _idiom_ To discuss or plan something together with other people.
 __put out__ _idiom_ :two::hammer: _Put out the fires._
 __put the wind up (someone)__ _idiom_ To make someone very anxious, upset, or frightened.